 If you followed me on Twitter last summer, you've probably heard about Snaptier.
 After finally launching UnMarkDocs on my own, I wanted to try something new.
 All my projects had been solo until then, so I contacted Dominic (friend and fellow teen coder) and we started brainstorming ideas for a new project.

-We initially wanted to build a marketplace for Composer packages (same idea to what Packagist just launched) but we decided to pivot after I got notice of the development of the aforementioned project.
+We initially wanted to build a marketplace for Composer packages (the same idea as what Packagist just launched) but we decided to pivot after I got notice of the development of the aforementioned project.

 After brainstorming other ideas, we decided to go for a service that'd automate common programming tasks.
 The idea was to make certain tasks as simple as connecting your GitHub account and merging a PR (kinda what Laravel Shift does, but with an architecture that'd allow for much more extensibility).